canonical/packer-maas/alma8/README.md

 ssh -i ~/.ssh/<your_identity_file> cloud-user@<machine-ip-address>
 ```

 Next to that, the kickstart script creates an account with both username and password set to  ```alma```.
-Note that the default sshd configuration in Alma 8 disallows password-based authentication when logging in via ssh, so trying `ssh alma@<machine-ip-address>` will fail.
+Note that the default sshd configuration in Alma 9 disallows password-based authentication when logging in via ssh, so trying `ssh alma<machine-ip-address>` will fail.
 Password-based authentication can be enabled by having `PasswordAuthentication yes` in /etc/ssh/sshd_config after logging in with ```cloud-user```.
 Perhaps there is a way to make that change using kickstart script, but it is not obvious as ```anaconda```, the installer, makes its own changes to sshd_config file during installation.
 If you know how to do this, a PR is welcome.